-The Old House is now closed for maintenance and hopes to re-open on Tuesday 18th May.
+The Old House will re-open on Tuesday 18th May.
+The first entry ticket to the museum is at 10.30am.
 Please see our 'Visiting' page for full details on booking timed tickets and how to visit safely.
+We really look forward to seeing you soon.

 Welcome to the Bakewell Old House Museum